simongt/tic-tac-toe/README.md

 #### Note

-This project was completed using jQuery, however I intend to refactor it using only vanilla JavaScript (and move the jQuery version into a separate branch).
+This project was implemented using jQuery, however I intend to refactor it using only vanilla JavaScript (and move the jQuery version into a separate branch).